PVieira04/CI-project-1/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
 - The links in the head of my html files for the favicons were taken from [favicon.io](https://favicon.io/favicon-generator/).
-- The link in the head of my html files which allow me to use Font Awesome is from a [CDN](https://cdnjs.com/libraries/font-awesome).
 - Thank you to [Deque Universtiy](https://dequeuniversity.com/rules/axe/4.4/link-name?utm_source=lighthouse&utm_medium=devtools) for helping me understand how to use the aria-label atribute for external links.
 - Thank you to [this stack overflow thread](https://stackoverflow.com/questions/46163065/github-pages-website-favicon-not-showing) for helping me understand the problem with my favicons.
 - Thank you to the [Love Running Example Project]() for helping with my README structure.